So, what size soccer ball for 5 year old kids is best?

 Let’s take a look at the different sizes, who they’re for, and a little more information about each of them.

-This is the smallest size ball that you will see on the field, since the mini balls aren’t for competitive games.
-It is the best soccer ball size for your five-year-old because he or she will be able to handle the ball easily and learn to use it properly.
+Size three soccer balls are usually for players who are eight years old or younger.
+There is a circumference of around 24 inches, and these balls usually weigh just over 0.5 pounds each.
+This is the smallest size ball that you will see on the field, since they aren’t for competitive games.
+It is the best soccer ball size for your 6 year old they will be able to handle the ball easily and learn to use it properly.

 How to Choose a Soccer Ball for Your Kid